micko87/advanced-project/README.md

 ### April 27, 2016

-A Structure for Maven Java Porject with include
+A Structure for Maven Java Project with include

 * Git
 * Java 7